 12.11.
 Where possible, position your laptop or PC in an area where the WiFi signal is the strongest or connect directly to the router via an Ethernet cable.

 12.12.
 Make sure that you perform the system setup and checks on the same laptop or PC on which you will take the exam.

 12.13.
 Make members of your household aware that you must not be disturbed when taking your exam.

 12.15.
 Please note, in addition to the room scan, we reserve the right to request a mirror check as demonstrated in this video.
 You need to bring a reflective surface such as a mirror, so you can display the screen, webcam, keyboard and edges of your monitor/ screen when requested.
-If you have blank A4 paper sheets for notes (see rules below - maximum 2 sheets of A4 white paper on the day to make notes.
+If you have blank A4 paper sheets for notes (you can take in 2 sheets of A4 white paper on the day to make notes.
 These sheets must be blank except for this on-the-day support number; +44 (0)80 8273 9244) you will need to show both sides of each piece of paper when requested by the invigilator.
 At the end of the exam you will need to destroy any notes you have made in front of the camera witnessed by the invigilator.